Conquest of Cochise

-Conquest of Cochise is a 1953 American Western film set in 1853 at the time of the Gadsen Purchase.
+Conquest of Cochise is a 1953 American Western film set in 1853 at the time of the Gadsden Purchase.
 Produced by Sam Katzman and directed by William Castle, it stars John Hodiak, Robert Stack and Joy Page.

 Plot

 Army Major Tom Burke is assigned to lead four troops of cavalry dragoons into Tucson in the Gadsden Purchase, recently acquired by the United States from Mexico.
 Both the Apache, led by Cochise, and Comanche Indian tribes are at war with the Mexican population.
 In addition to the three stakeholders, Major Burke faces a treacherous businessman whose profits from selling alcohol to all parties is threatened by the prospect of peace.